devops-surya/devops-training/Fast_Track_April_2022/Docker & Kubernetes/Docker.md

 ```

 ## CMD :
-* This will be excuted when the container starting , if the ENTRYPOINT is no there
+* This will be excuted when the container creation .
+If the ENTRYPOINT is not there , CMD is high priority.
 * syntax:
 ```
 CMD [ "executable, "param1", "param2"  ]